MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 To use the readiness tool to evaluate the additional requirements such as secure boot, refer to the readme.txt file included in the readiness tool download.

+For more information about the related device fundamentals test, see [Device.DevFund.DeviceGuard](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#devicedevfunddeviceguard).

 **Using the tool**

 To use the Device Guard Readiness Tool to evaluate complete the following steps.